ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/discover-apis-and-services.md

           discover: 'true'
     ```

-2. Update the `metadata.scope.name` field to reflect the same name given to the K8SCluster created in section [Create a K8SCluster](#Create-a-K8SCluster), or the K8SCluster created on [Deploy your agents with AMPLIFY CLI](/docs/central/connect-api-manager/deploy-your-agents-with-amplify-cli/) section.
+2. Update the `metadata.scope.name` field to reflect the same name given to the K8SCluster.
 This links the ResourceDiscoveries to the K8SCluster.
 To verify the K8SCluster name that is being used for the ADA, run:

     ```bash
     ~ » kubectl set env deployment/apic-hybrid-rda --list -n apic-control | grep CLUSTERNAME